juxor/afaq/markdown/secG2.md

 ## G.2.2 Is communist-anarchism violent?

-Having shown that communist-anarchist is a valid form of anarchism even in terms of individualist anarchism in the [last section](secG2.html#secg22), it is now necessary to discuss the issue of methods, i.e., the question of revolution and violence.
+Having shown that communist-anarchism is a valid form of anarchism even in terms of individualist anarchism in the [last section](secG2.html#secg22), it is now necessary to discuss the issue of methods, i.e., the question of revolution and violence.
 This is related to the first objection, with Tucker